learn-co-curriculum/ruby-project-mode-guideline/README.md

 * Expose you to actual problems
 * Learn to manage software projects
 * Goal is to learn, not build a company
-* Learn though building things
+* Learn through building things
 * Ship at least two small projects

 ## Working in Teams